tieubinhco/A2Python/README.md

 # A2Python
-This repository contains python codes and some small projects in python
+This repository contains python codes and some small projects in python.